-Strategy 1.3: Launch a sustained public engagement campaign encouraging and assisting individuals, employers, public agencies and others to donate used devices for refurbishment.
+Strategy 2.1c: Launch a sustained public engagement campaign encouraging and assisting individuals, employers, public agencies, and others to donate used devices for refurbishment.

-Metric: Increase by 10% annually the number of refurbished computers and devices including desktop workstation bundles and laptops-donated to eligible programs.
+Metric 2.1c: Increase by 10% annually the number of refurbished computers and devices including desktop workstation bundles and laptops-donated to eligible programs.

-OBJECTIVE 2: Improve access to and awareness of technical support and training in the use of assistive devices, including assistive technologies for those with disabilities.
+OBJECTIVE 2.2: Improve access to and awareness of technical support and training in the use of assistive devices, including assistive technologies for those with disabilities.

-Strategy 2.1: Prioritize project funding requests that build awareness of technical support and training.
+Strategy 2.2a: Prioritize project funding requests that build awareness of multilingual technical support and training.

-Metric: By 2029, all organizations that serve covered populations will be aware of and utilize available technical support and training by veteran service organizations and community groups serving low-income populations and the disabled community.
+Metric 2.2a: By 2029, all organizations that serve covered populations will be aware of and utilize available technical support and training by veteran service organizations and community groups serving low-income populations and the disabled community.

-Strategy 2.2: Promote, enhance, and expand existing and develop new programs that provide digital navigators to clients who are members of a covered population, such incarcerated or recently released individuals navigate newer technologies.
+Strategy 2.2b: Promote, enhance, and expand existing and develop new programs that provide digital navigators to clients who are members of a covered population, such as incarcerated or recently released individuals, assisting them in navigating newer technologies.

-Strategy 2.3: Develop a statewide network of linguistically diverse digital navigators that offers support, training, and professional credentialing to enhance the skills of technical support professionals who serve members of covered populations.
+Strategy 2.2c: Develop a statewide network of linguistically diverse digital navigators that offers support, training, and professional credentialing to enhance the skills of technical support professionals who serve members of covered populations.

-Metric: By 2029 develop a statewide network of at least 100 linguistically diverse digital navigators will provide professional development opportunities and best practice trainings to ensure that covered populations have access to skilled support in communities throughout the state.
+Metric 2.2c: By 2029 develop a statewide network of at least 100 linguistically diverse digital navigators who will provide professional development opportunities and best practice training to ensure that covered populations have access to skilled support in communities throughout the state.